Five ways to survive winter riding if you hate mud

 If you can stay warm, dry and comfortable during a ride, then the slip-sliding pleasures of winter riding become more apparent and make the multi-hour bike and body cleanup more acceptable.

-It's worth spending a bit of cash on a decent waterproof jacket - hell, it's Britain, you're going to get your money's worth, even in summer - as the difference in breathability and all-around comfort between bargain basement and high zoot is astonishing.
+It's worth spending a bit of cash on one of the best mountain bike jackets, preferably a waterproof one – hell, this is the northern hemisphere after all, so you're going to get your money's worth, even in summer – as the difference in breathability and all-around comfort between bargain basement and high zoot is astonishing.

 The same goes for gloves, socks (whether woolly or waterproof), shorts, tights and trousers.
-As a minimum, a quality jacket, decent waterproof shorts, comfy bib tights or 3/4s and some cosy socks is the bare minimum you'll need, along with a decent base layer.
-We also like a nice pair of clear lens glasses (or goggles) to keep the filth out or our eyes.
+As a minimum, a quality jacket, decent waterproof shorts, comfy bib tights or 3/4s and some cosy socks are the bare minimum you'll need, along with a decent base layer.
+We also like a nice pair of clear lens glasses (or goggles) to keep the filth out of our eyes.

 Check out: